monktastic/no-more-contempt/scratch/endless-summary.md

 We've all heard that "hate cannot drive out hate," but is it really true?
 How about something a little milder, like contempt?
 Surely when it's aimed at _bad people_ it can make the world a better place?

-The truth is that "bad people" know perfectly well when they're doing wrong, but that knowledge is very carefully shielded from conscious self-reflection.
-It is a kind of self-deception.
-If you look precisely enough into your own mind while feeling contempt, you will discover something astonishing: it is designed to _deepen_ their capacity for self-deception.
-Yet it will feel very convincingly like you are doing something righteous.
-In this way, contempt is _itself_ a profound form of self-deception — the mother of them all.

 Viewing other people as _fundamentally inferior_ enables you to get away with something that you otherwise could not.
 It licenses you to behave in self-serving ways that you wouldn't be able to if you could perceive their full humanity.
 For some, this is about financial gain or the feeling of power, but very often it is (ironically) just to bolster our self-image as "good people."